 Imagine yourself in a conversation with a friend.
 You’re really involved in the dialogue and your friend mentions a book you should read.
 Stopping the conversation to pull out your smartphone and browse through apps to take a simple note completely interrupts the social flow and conversation.

 People are getting tired of this.
-There is a growing number of people who get very offended if you pull out your smartphone at the dinner table or during a conversation.
-It shows that you’re not sharing your undivided attention with the people in front of you and that you’re actually somewhere else.
+It's considered rude if you pull out your smartphone at the dinner table or during a conversation because it shows that you’re not sharing your undivided attention with the people in front of you and that you’re actually somewhere else.

 The PC was designed for people sitting at a desk.